-Costs and expenses are recognized in the Parent Company statement of income when a decrease in future economic benefit related to a decrease in an asset or an increase of a liability has arisen that can be measured reliably.
-Costs and expenses are recognized in the Parent Company statement of income in the year in which they are incurred.
+Costs and expenses are recognized in the consolidated statement of income when a decrease in future economic benefit related to a decrease in an asset or an increase of a liability has arisen that can be measured reliably.
+Costs and expenses are recognized in the consolidated statement of income in the year in which they are incurred.